-Showcased two week’s ago at the Independent Publishers Guild’s (IPG) Spring Conference in Great BritainOxfordshire UK, INKUBATE was features as a Top Innovator in the content creation and commercialization space receiving high praise from leading independent publishers interested in receiving targeted mini-pitches from aspiring and established writers.
+Showcased two week’s ago at the Independent Publishers Guild’s (IPG) Spring Conference in Oxfordshire UK, INKUBATE was featured as a Top Innovator in the content creation and commercialization space receiving high praise from leading independent publishers interested in receiving targeted mini-pitches from aspiring and established writers.

-IPG will promote INKUBATE’s “Network for Creative Collaboration” to its membership at the London Book Fair (LBF), where a formal launch of Inkubate V2.0 is scheduled.
-INKUBATE’s CEO Jay Gale and CMO David Bass invite LBF visitors to Stand 6E10 to explore why Inkubate is "The Place to Go for Talent.”
+The IPG will be promoting INKUBATE’s “Network for Creative Collaboration” as part of its “Meet the Innovators” series at the London Book Fair (LBF) on April 14-16, 2015.
+INKUBATE’s CEO Jay Gale and CMO David Bass will be showcasing the next version of the INKUBATE platform at Stand 6E10 to explore why Inkubate is "The Place to Go for Talent.”

+About Inkubate

 INKUBATE is the world’s first B2B collaborative network enabling writers to upload, categorize, edit and pitch original manuscripts to traditional agents, editors and publishers looking to discover and market successful projects that sell.

 Inkubate was created by CEO, Jay Gale, who was frustrated by the difficulty that college friend, Stacy Clark, was having pitching her children’s book manuscript to mainstream publishers.
 Jay went to work brainstorming how a well-organized online platform could help launch the careers of worthy writers.
 With three co-founders and Inkubate’s skilled finance and marketing team, Gale designed the user interface that writers love and the tools and functionality that AEPs need.
 Since Inkubate’s V.10 launch, Oakland, CA literary agent Andy Ross spotted Clark’s work on INKUBATE, signed her as a writer, and three days later sold her story, When the Wind Blows, to Holiday House.